EPCCed/wee_archie/windtunnel/Readme.md

 ### Part 1

-* Copy the program (the folder ”wee archie”) to the cluster shared directory.
-Type to the command line on the laptop:
+* Copy the program (the folder `wee_archie`) to the cluster shared directory.
+Type to the command line on your machine:
 ```
 scp -r wee_archie/ pi@ip_address_of_the_master:/path_to_the_cluster_shared_directory
 ```